skamalad/shikhsha_final/README.md

-*   Expand the Show domain-wide delegation section, and check the box to enable Google Workspace Domain-wide Delegation_, _then save.
+*   Expand the Show domain-wide delegation section, check the box to enable Google Workspace Domain-wide Delegation, then save.
 *   _Make a note of the Unique ID._

 In a new browser tab, navigate to the[ Google admin console](https://admin.google.com) and log in as a super administrator.